September GoList: Top Things to Do with Kids in Boston

-September is so bittersweet.
-All the excitement the new school year brings is tinged with feelings of nostalgia for the carefree days of summer.
-However, we still have the weekends and glorious days that are perfect for spending outdoors at a festival, getting out on the water, watching giant kinetic sculptures in action, and "honking" in farewell to summer.
+September is so bittersweet: Carefree summer is in the rearview mirror, but there's the promise of fun fall activities ahead.
+Luckily in Boston, we enjoy temperate weather all month long that's perfect for spending outdoors at a festival, getting out on the water, watching giant kinetic sculptures in action, and singing farewell to summer.

-Add these top picks for September to your calendar now, because won't want to miss any of this month's spectacular lineup of events for Boston families.
+Mark your calendar with these kid-friendly picks as well as our favorite free September activities, because you won't want to miss any of this month's spectacular lineup of events for Boston families.

 Campfire Festival - Cambridge